digbmc/reactor-jct/nuclear-disasters.md

 A number of people examined the material closely, took parts of it home, and distributed it among their families.
 Some even applied it directly to their skin.
 Certain components were sold to a second junkyard.
 Initially, doctors misdiagnosed the resulting illnesses as tropical diseases, but later suspected radiation as the cause.
 Fortunately, a medical physicist intervened and prevented firefighters from disposing of the substance in a nearby river.
 Authorities were alerted, and areas of contamination were identified.
 Treatment centers were established in the Olympic stadium to care for the injured.

 Approximately 112,800 people were examined, with 129 individuals sustaining injuries and 20 requiring hospitalization.
 There were five deaths and numerous injuries, including radiation burns, with some individuals needing amputations of fingers. [^13]
-.ve-media wc:02010019_radioactive_cesium_source_Goi%C3%A2nia_accident.jpg caption = "the radioactive source involved in the 1987 accident in Goiânia, Brazil."
+.ve-media wc:02010019_radioactive_cesium_source_Goi%C3%A2nia_accident.jpg static caption = "the radioactive source involved in the 1987 accident in Goiânia, Brazil."

 <h4 id="Castle-Bravo-Nuclear-testing">Castle Bravo Nuclear Testing</h4>

 During the Castle Bravo nuclear testing in 1954 as part of the United States' Operation Castle at ==Bikini Atoll=={flyto:Q152225,7}, prototypes of the first weaponized thermonuclear weapons were tested.
 The initial shot, codenamed "Shrimp" TX-21, was expected to have a yield of 6 megatons but in reality yielded 15 megatons. [^15] A Japanese fishing boat just outside the restricted zone unknowingly received the fallout.
 The 23 crew members were unaware of the hazardous nature of the material and did not take precautions to minimize their contact with it.
 Some crew members even tasted the substance.

 As a result, all crew members were hospitalized, and aggressive blood transfusions were administered after the captain recognized the sickness.
 One person died as a result of the exposure.
 Two hundred and fourty-six islanders residing on islands west of Bikini under US jurisdiction were exposed to the fallout and were evacuated two days later.
 Some islanders inadvertently ingested the fallout.
 Later in life, these islanders exhibited a high frequency of thyroid anomalies.
 Thirty-seven US naval personnel experienced ==<u>beta burns</u>=={description="Beta burns are burns caused by beta particles.
 They are shallow surface burns, usually of skin and less often of lungs or gastrointestinal tract, often as results of hot particles or dissolved radionuclides that came to direct contact with or close proximity to the body."} from the fallout. [^16]
-.ve-media wc:Castle_Bravo_005.jpg caption = "Castle Bravo nuclear test taken on March 1st 1954"
+.ve-media wc:Castle_Bravo_005.jpg static caption = "Castle Bravo nuclear test taken on March 1st 1954"

 <h4 id="SL-1-Reactor-excursion">SL-1 Reactor Excursion</h4>

 The SL-1 reactor was a prototype reactor designed for easy assembly in remote locations at the ==National Reactor Testing Station in Idaho, USA.=={flyto:Q1221,7} The reactor was water moderated and controlled by five aluminum-clad cadmium control rods.
 While three workers were reassembling the control rod drives on January 3 1961, one worker manually removed the center control rod rapidly over a 0.5-second period, causing the reactor to become supercritical.
 This resulted in a steam explosion with a total energy release of 1.3 x 108 joules, comparable to 30 kg of TNT.
 The worker who withdrew the rod was killed instantly by a control rod.
 The other two workers were burned and thrown by the explosion, with one dying instantly from impact and the other succumbing to head injuries and dying a few hours later.
 The release of radioactive material was largely contained within the building.
 High radiation levels delayed emergency responders’ entry into the reactor building.
 The bodies of the deceased workers were recovered on January 4 and January 9.
 In total, 22 personnel and responders received radiation doses ranging from 3-27 rads. [^17]
-.ve-media wc:SL1nuclearpowerplant.JPG caption = "SL-1 Nuclear Power Plant"
+.ve-media wc:SL1nuclearpowerplant.JPG static caption = "SL-1 Nuclear Power Plant"

 ## Powerplant Failures: Consequences and Responses